YukiYotsu/UHAILab/README.md

 The current project could not be installed: [Errno 2] No such file or directory: '~/poetry-testi/README.md' If you do not want to install the current project use --no-root
 ```
 This is because Poetry is also trying to install (some) existing projects here.
 When you want to install only project dependencies, use this:
 ```
 poetry install --no-root
 ```
+My application uses 'tkinter' library which help the project **generate GUI**.
+So execute the command below to use my project:
 ```
 brew install python-tk
 ```